julianchurchill/text-adventure-js/README.md

     sudo npm install jake

-To see all available Jake tasks run 'jake -T'.
-The default task should lint, build and run the unit tests - just run 'jake'.
+I've added a local shell script to run the _local_ version of jake to avoid version clashes with globally installed jake.
+Use ./build/runJake.sh instead of 'jake'.
+To see all available Jake tasks run './build/runJake.sh -T'.
+The default task should lint, build and run the unit tests - just run './build/runJake.sh'.

 I installed [jshint]() for linting.
 This is installed in the git repository in node_modules so you do not have to do it again.
 The command I used was: